 All in all, the use of analytics tools is an important element in building a better picture of who your customers are.
 However, the greater benefits come from connecting all the different data sources you are using to collect data about your customer.

-If you would like to know more about how we can help you connect your data sources to help you drive informative, actionable insights please get in touch.
+If you would like to know more about how we can help you connect your data sources to help you drive informative, actionable insights please contact DAC.